Audience Acuity enables clients to identify and separate their target audience from the masses.

 Audience Acuity does not offer Data Segments containing or identifying personal information, financial records, health conditions or medical ailments, or data that we know (or learn) is obtained from children under eighteen (18) years of age.
 This only applies to the data that Audience Acuity itself directly provides – our customers, data partners, ad networks or other platforms with whom we work may use or make available their own, distinct sets of data.

 Audience Acuity takes significant steps to help ensure that the data we possess is housed and transmitted securely.
 We use multiple layers of physical and electronic security, including firewall protections, encryption of data during transfer, and strict access controls to personal information.
 While neither we nor any platform can guarantee 100 percent safety from hacks or illegal intrusion, we employ multiple, substantial efforts to ensure that this does not occur.

-If you have questions or concerns about Audience Acuity’s privacy efforts or data products, please contact us at:
+If you have questions, concerns, or complaints about Audience Acuity’s privacy efforts or data products, please contact us at:

 Attention: Privacy and Compliance

 Las Vegas, NV 89169